bmc/argot/index.md

 parameter specifies a conversion function that will convert the string value into the desired type (`Int` in our case).
-Argot has some pre-defined conversion functions for common types, in the `org.clapper.argot.ArgotConversions` module.
+Argot has some pre-defined conversion functions for common types, in the `org.clapper.argot.ArgotConverters` module.
 If you pull the contents of that module into your namespace, then you don't have to specify a conversion function for common types.
 This import:

-    import ArgotConversions._
+    import ArgotConverters._

 makes those built-in implicit conversion functions available.